Marshal-AM/mirror/README.md

 A lead encrypts a signal in the browser.
 A TEE decrypts it, sizes every follower from live FTSO prices and vault balances, and settles the fill on public contracts — without ever putting the strategy in the mempool.
 The chain sees ciphertext on the way in, a venue swap in the middle, and an FDC proof on the way out.
 Followers copy skilled flow into FXRP vaults.
 Searchers get noise.

+#### NOTE: The ENTIRE project was built during the hackathon period!

 ---

 ## Important links